Binhotti/Binhotti/README.md

 - 🌱 I’m currently learning **React, Context API, PHP and Redux**

-- 👨‍💻 All of my projects are available at [https://binhotti.github.io/projeto-meu-site/](https://binhotti.github.io/projeto-meu-site/)
+- 👨‍💻 Some of my projects are available at [https://binhotti.github.io/projeto-meu-site/](https://binhotti.github.io/projeto-meu-site/)

 - 📫 How to reach me **vitorbinhotti@gmail.com**